Dasezo/FME-Order-Summary/README.md

 - HTML
 - CSS
 - Sass
-Media quires for responsive with flex box...
+Media queries for responsive with flex box...